U.S. EIA to expand biofuels, feedstock data in monthly report

-NEW YORK (Reuters) - The Energy Information Administration said on Thursday it will expand biofuels data in its monthly report to account for the growth in U.S. production of renewable fuels.
+NEW YORK, March 25 (Reuters) - The Energy Information Administration said on Thursday it will expand biofuels data in its monthly report to account for the growth in U.S. production of renewable fuels.

 The EIA will also expand reporting on feedstocks used in the production of those fuels.